SoftUni-Internal/interactive-content/EN/01-Components/01-Components.md

 export class AppComponent{}
 ```

-Writing the HTML and CSS inline or using external files is up to you and how you want to structure your project.
+Writing the HTML and CSS inline or using external files is up to us and how we want to structure our project.

 In some situations when the template requires more than one line of code, it might be better to create an external HTML or CSS file to keep things organized.